-Knowing your student visa conditions is an important part of studying and stay in Australia.
+Knowing your student visa conditions is an important part of studying and staying in Australia.

 We want to ensure you are aware of your Student Visa conditions so that you can maintain a positive study experience.
 However, you must also be aware that the University has legal obligations to provide information to the Department of Home Affairs in specific circumstances.

 For example, the University must inform the Department of Home Affairs if you are no longer studying, or the University may inform the Department of Home Affairs if you have breached University rules.

 In order to maintain a valid Student Visa, you must have a valid Confirmation of Enrolment (CoE).
 You will receive a Confirmation of Enrolment as part of your enrolment process before you leave your home country.
 If your Confirmation of Enrolment is ever cancelled due to a breach of University Rules or Requirements, this may lead to your Student Visa being cancelled or expiring.

 If you experience difficulty with your student visa or requirements, or have questions regarding your Confirmation of Enrolment see your Student Advocacy and Support Adviser.
 Your adviser can explain the University's rules and processes to ensure you are meeting your requirements.
 Your adviser cannot provide advice on other types of Visas or migration law advice.